 Finally, and we’ll deal more with navigation in the Edge 1000 section, the 520 allows you to upload maps to help see where you are.

 Importantly though, it still uses the GPS coordinates/’breadcrumb’-style navigation seen on the Edge 25 (and on my Edge 510).
 The 520 doesn’t ‘understand’ what is on the map as such, it just allows you to see the wiggly line plotted agains a map background, to help you work out where you are.

-As we’ll see below, the main difference with the 1000 (and 810) is on the navigation front.
+As we’ll see below, the main difference with the 1000 and the 820 (and the 810) is on the navigation front.
 For my money, that would not be sufficient to persuade me to spend the additional moolah on the higher spec model.